-• First, the eRouter pre-processes all customer interface group records by:

-Converting IGMPv1 and IGMPv2 records into IGMPv3 records.

-Removing group and source timers from IGMPv3 and converted records.

-Removing every source whose source timer is greater than zero from records with a filter mode value of EXCLUDE.

-• Then the eRouter creates an IPv4 Group Membership Database record by merging the pre-processed records, using the merging rules for multiple memberships on a single interface specified in section 3.2 of the IGMPv3 specification [RFC 3376].
+- First, the eRouter pre-processes all customer interface group records by: - Converting IGMPv1 and IGMPv2 records into IGMPv3 records. - Removing group and source timers from IGMPv3 and converted records. - Removing every source whose source timer is greater than zero from records with a filter mode value of EXCLUDE. - Then the eRouter creates an IPv4 Group Membership Database record by merging the pre-processed records, using the merging rules for multiple memberships on a single interface specified in section 3.2 of the IGMPv3 specification [RFC 3376].

-9.6.2 IPv4 Multicast Forwarding
+9.6.2 IPv4 Multicast Forwarding27

 The forwarding of IPv4 multicast packets received on any interface onto a Customer-Facing Interface is determined by the known multicast reception state of the CPEs connected to the Customer-Facing Interface.
 The eRouter MUST replicate an IPv4 multicast session on a Customer-Facing Interface, if at least one CPE device connected to the interface has joined the session.
-The eRouter MUST NOT replicate an IPv4 multicast session on a Customer-Facing Interface has joined the session.
+The eRouter MUST NOT replicate an IPv4 multicast session on a Customer-Facing Interface, if no CPE device connected to the interface has joined the session.